weiHelloWorld/weiHelloWorld.github.io/research.md

 title: Research
 ---

-I am generally interested in method development and analysis integrating machine learning, computational physics and molecular simulations.
+I am interested in method development and analysis integrating machine learning, computational physics and molecular simulation.
 My research focuses on developing machine learning based methods to extract conformational and kinetic information from molecular trajectories, and utilizing that information to improve sampling efficiency.

 ## <span style="color: #397249">Enhanced sampling using autoencoders with data augmentation</span>

 Understanding of physical systems depends crucially on sufficient sampling of system conformations.
 However, the presence of energy barrier generally impedes efficient sampling.
 One way to solve this issue is to add biasing forces to "pull" the system along important directions (which are encoded in "collective variables").
-This is essentially a dimensionality reduction problem, where we want to reduce high-dimensional conformational representations (e.g. encoded as Cartesian coordinates of a huge number of atoms) to low-dimensional space.
-For sampling problem, we have some special requirements:
+Finding such directions is essentially a dimensionality reduction problem, where we want to reduce high-dimensional conformational representations (e.g. encoded as Cartesian coordinates of atoms) to low-dimensional embeddings.
+For sampling problem, we have some additional requirements for dimensionality reduction:

 1. we need to have an explicit function mapping from high-dimensional space to low-dimensional space